Childhood immunizations in the United States: Vaccine

-The varicella vaccine is given between 12 and 15 months of age.

 Transmission

 Varicella spreads person to person through the air from coughing or sneezing, touching or breathing in the virus that comes from the chickenpox blisters, and can be spread from people with shingles.
 It takes 10 to 21 days after exposure to develop symptoms and it lasts about 5–10 days.
 For the most part, getting the chickenpox provides immunity for life.
 Although uncommon, it is possible for some people to get chickenpox more than once.